Female tent camper walking dog on leash

 Contact Your Doctor

-Contact your doctor immediately if you or your pet suffers a bite, scratch, or other contact from a wild animal or if you feel ill or develop skin lesions, or your pet becomes sick, following contact with wild animals, ticks, fleas, or other biting insects.
+Contact your doctor immediately if you or your pet suffers a bite, scratch or other contact from a wild animal, or if you or your pet become ill or develop skin lesions following contact with wild animals, ticks or biting insects such as fleas.

 bird